Hide table of contents

 • I think the posts are great anyways!
 They are among my favourite high-level posts about animal welfare.

+There would be no concern if one targeted decreasing populations of farmed animals whose lives are and will for the next few decades continue to be robustly negative.
+However, I believe this is unclear even now for chickens in improved conditions.
 It is also worth having in mind that Open Philanthropy, the main funder of both cage-free and broiler welfare campaigns, only started supporting these in 2016, i.e. just 8 years (= 2024 - 2016) ago.
-So, despite my best guess that all the farmed animals I analysed have negative lives, I am open to at least chickens’ lives becoming positive in the next few decades in some animal-friendly countries, like ones in the EU, the United Kingdom, and the United States.
-The same may apply to other species[5].
+So I would say at least chickens’ lives can become positive over the next few decades in some animal-friendly countries, like ones in the EU, the United Kingdom, and the United States.
+The same may apply to other species[4].

 Consequences given uncertainty